sofa/app/README.md

 #Contribute

 We'd love you to contribute.
-Please make sure to read the [contribute guide line](https://github.com/couchcommerce/frontend-spike/wiki/Contribute)
+Please make sure to read the [CONTRIBUTING] guide line.